MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - numero de cartao

-- Nº cartão
+- nº do Cartão
 - nº do cartao

 - nº. do cartão

-- keine cartão
+- Nein do Cartão
-- keine cartao
+- keine do cartao
 - no. do cartão

 -